Porto&NorthTaberna Lura

 Handcrafted food, served with heart.

-A living guide to Portugal's tascas — timeless houses where food is made by hand and the table is shared without ceremony.
+A living guide to Portugal's “tascas” — timeless places where food is made by hand and the table is shared without ceremony.

-From north to south, it is where the identity of each land is tasted plainly: the smoked meats of the interior, the fish of the sea, the bread and olive oil of the plain.
-You don't visit a tasca — you live it.
+From north to south, it is where each place reveals its identity at the table: the smoked meats of the interior, the fish of the coast, the bread and olive oil of the plains.
+You don’t simply visit a “tasca” — you live it

 Featured

-Fifteen houses that opened their doors to our project — each photographed with the hands that cook and the warmth of those who serve.
+The “tascas” that opened their doors to our project — each captured through the hands that cook, the faces that welcome, and the warmth of those who serve.

 On a backstreet of Chaves, the adega opens like a well-kept secret — a full glass, a rustic table and the comfort of the deep North.